wmathurin/SimpleApollo/OVERVIEW.md

 - [component for creating a new to do](https://github.com/wmathurin/SimpleApollo/blob/8_todo_app_android_support_pull_to_refresh/js/components/TaskCreator.js),
 - [component for changing status](https://github.com/wmathurin/SimpleApollo/blob/8_todo_app_android_support_pull_to_refresh/js/components/TaskToggler.js).

 One important thing to understand is [Apollo caching](https://www.apollographql.com/docs/react/advanced/caching.html).
 For updates (like changing the status of a to do), there is nothing special to do in the app code.
 However when adding/deleting records, the cache needs to be updated or invalidated by the app otherwise lists will not show the added/deleted rectod.
-For more information, see th [Apollo doc](https://www.apollographql.com/docs/react/advanced/caching.html#after-mutations).
+For more information, see the [Apollo doc](https://www.apollographql.com/docs/react/advanced/caching.html#after-mutations).

 In the sample app:
 - the cache changes on add are done [here](https://github.com/wmathurin/SimpleApollo/blob/8_todo_app_android_support_pull_to_refresh/js/components/TaskCreator.js#L64),